-As a financial analyst, we can use CEILING.PRECISE in setting the pricing after currency conversion, discounts, etc. When preparing financial models, it helps us round up the numbers as per the requirement.
+As a financial analyst, we can use CEILING.PRECISE in setting the pricing after currency conversion, discounts, etc. When preparing financial models, it helps us round up the numbers per a requirement.

-CEILING.PRECISE was introduced in MS Excel 2010 to replace then CEILING function.
+CEILING.PRECISE was introduced in MS Excel 2010 to replace the CEILING function.
 It was subsequently replaced by the CEILING.MATH function.

 The CEILING.PRECISE function uses the following arguments:

-- Number (required argument) – It is the value which we wish to round off.
+Number (required argument) – This is the value which we wish to round off.

-- Significance (optional argument) – It specifies the multiple of significance to round the supplied number to.
+Significance (optional argument) – This specifies the multiple of significance to round the supplied number to.

 The CEILING.PRECISE function uses the absolute value of the multiple, so that it returns the mathematical ceiling regardless of the sign of the number and significance.